Attack of the contagious yawns

 — Right under your nose

 Dear Right under your nose,

-You are not the only curious observer of human behavior; scientists and others studying yawning seem to have reached a consensus that yawns are indeed contagious, or at least that people tend to yawn in groups (a single yawn by one person is usually followed by yawning from others).
-The "why" part is a little more controversial.
-Here are the leading theories:
+You aren't the only curious observer of human behavior; those who study yawning agree that humans are prone to contagious yawns, or at least tend to yawn in groups (a single yawn by one person may be followed by yawning from others).
+The "why" part, however, is a little more inconclusive.

 Yawning — the involuntary process of opening your mouth wide, deeply breathing in, and slowing breathing out — is primarily the result of drowsiness.
 The act of yawning stimulates the brain and lungs by increasing the amount of oxygen in these organs whenever people experience a stretch of inactivity.
 For example, a person may get a case of the yawns after sitting at their desk for a long time without moving.
 Sound familiar?
 Along with reviving the brain during periods of inactivity, yawning also helps cool down the brain by activating facial muscles and subsequently releasing heat.
 This may be why people are more likely to yawn when exposed to higher temperatures.
 Whilst the brain receives more oxygen during a yawn, yawning isn't a direct response to the low levels of oxygen in the brain, which was previously thought to be the case.